AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker adds a visit record for a patient in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker adds a visit record for a patient in the IMS.
-- **Preconditions:** Healthcare worker has logged into the system.
+- **Preconditions:** Healthcare worker has launched the system.
-- **Guarantees:** A new visit record is successfully added for the patient in the ImmuniMate Address Book System.
+- **Guarantees:** A new visit record is successfully added for the patient in the IMS.
 - **Main Success Scenario (MSS):**
   1. Healthcare worker chooses to add a new patient visit.
   2. IMS requests the necessary details for the visit (NRIC, date of visit, diagnosis, symptoms, status).